Nan Madol

 Best Time to Visit

-The best time to visit Nan Madol is during the dry season, which runs from November to April.
-The weather is pleasant, with temperatures ranging from 25 to 30 degrees Celsius.
-This is also the peak tourist season, so be prepared for larger crowds.
-If you prefer a quieter experience, consider visiting during the shoulder seasons of May to June or September to October.
+The ideal time to explore Nan Madol is during the dry season, from November to April, when the weather is most pleasant.
+Temperatures range from 77 to 86 degrees Fahrenheit.
+This period is also the peak tourist season, so expect more visitors.
+For a quieter experience, consider visiting during the shoulder seasons of May to June or September to October.

 Getting to Nan Madol